Back to Blog

 Strategy 2: The Single Pair Focus

-The specialization approach: Focus on one currency pair to start.
+The specialization approach: Start by focusing on just one major currency pair.

 How to focus on one pair: